Skip to main content

 Following diagnosis, further tests determine cancer localization, metastasis, or recurrence.
 Parathyroid cancer does not typically employ the four-stage naming convention common in other cancers.

-What are some parathyroid cancer symptoms?
+What are symptoms of parathyroid cancer?

 Parathyroid cancer can present itself with various symptoms, although some individuals may not experience any noticeable signs initially.